maswiebe/maswiebe.github.io/assets/cook_replication.md

 But the average [Black population](https://www.census.gov/content/dam/Census/library/working-papers/2002/demo/POP-twps0056.pdf) (see Table 1) was roughly 10 million, and 0.16 patents/M * 10M * 71 years / 1M  = 114, far less than the 726 patents recorded.
 One possible explanation is that Cook used the white population (average 75 million) in the denominator, giving 0.16 * 75 * 71 = 852 patents, which is closer to 726.

-If the grant-year patent variable is incorrect, this will affect the Table 6 results, which use the grant-year variable.
-Cook doesn't report a robustness check, so I will re-run the Table 6 regressions using application-year patents.
-In fact, this specification seems more appropriate, since Cook's mechanism is that racial violence deters innovation by Black inventors; so racial violence would first impact patent applications, and with a lag impact granted patents.
+Table 6 uses the grant-year patent variable and time series data to estimate the effect of lynchings, riots, and segregations laws on patents.
+Column 1 uses race-year panel data, where the lynching and patent variables vary by race (but the riot and segregation law variables only vary by time).
+Columns 2 and 3 run time series regressions separately by race, allowing us to estimate differential effects of racial violence on patenting.

-First, I am able to reproduce Cook's Table 6[^2], using grant-year patents:
+I am able to reproduce Table 6[^2], using grant-year patents:

 ![](https://michaelwiebe.com/assets/cook_replication/table6a.png){:width="80%"}
+As noted in the paper, lynchings and riots have negative effects on Black patenting, and the 1921 dummy has a large negative effect, corresponding to the Tulsa Race Riot.

+However, if the grant-year patent variable is incorrect, then the Table 6 results are problematic.
+Cook doesn't report a robustness check using the other patent variable, so I will re-run the Table 6 regressions using application-year patents.
+In fact, this specification seems more appropriate, since Cook's mechanism is that racial violence deters innovation by Black inventors; so racial violence would first impact patent _applications_, and with a lag impact _granted_ patents.
+So the effects should be stronger using the application-year variable.

-The application-year patent variable is missing in 1940, which reduces the sample size for the robustness check by 1.
+The application-year variable is missing in 1940, which reduces the sample size for the robustness check by 1.
 To make a pure comparison, I re-run the grant-year regressions dropping 1940, and get similar results (see footnote[^3]).

 Next, I redo Table 6 using application-year patents.